-Home › Grounds for Modification of Benefits
+Modification of Workers’ Compensation Benefits

-Grounds for Modification of Benefits
+Grounds for Modification of Job Injury Benefits

-Your benefits may also be modified if you have recovered from your injuries or illness enough to return to work in any capacity.
+Your workman’s comp benefits may also be modified if you have recovered from your work injuries or illness enough to return to work in any capacity.
 The employer may offer an injured worker a job the employer feels is physically and vocationally appropriate for the injured worker to perform.
 Or, the workers compensation insurance carrier can have the injured worker evaluated by a vocational counselor to determine the earning power of the injured worker.
-In either scenario, the employer and the workers compensation insurance carrier will be trying to modify the benefits of the injured worker.
+In either scenario, the employer and the workers compensation insurance carrier will be trying to modify the work-related accident benefits of the injured worker.

-PearsonKoutcher, LLP, Defends Against Benefit Modification & Termination
+Pearson Koutcher Law Defends Against Benefit Modification & Termination